🗣️ How to...Nabla Echo

 When do I need to allow Local Network Access?

-You’ll need to allow Local Network Access if:
+Users will need to allow Local Network Access if:

-You’re using Nabla Echo
+Using Nabla Echo

 The encounter is a video visit

-You haven’t allowed this permission yet (or previously blocked it)
+User has not allowed this permission yet (or previously blocked it)

 Why does Nabla need this permission?

-Modern browsers like Google Chrome, Firefox, and Microsoft Edge require your approval before a website can communicate with local software.
+Modern browsers like Google Chrome, Firefox, and Microsoft Edge require approval before a website can communicate with local software.
 This is a standard security measure.

-Option 1 (recommended): Allow it when the browser asks you
+Option 1 (recommended): Allow it when the browser asks

 This is the simplest and most common case.